yzong12138/yzong12138.github.io/_pages/about.md

 Publications
 ======

-I have authored several papers published in international or french-speaking proceeding, such as SIGIR, ECIR, CORIA.
+I have authored several papers published in international or french-speaking proceedings, mainly focus on Infornmation Retrieval, such as SIGIR, ECIR, CORIA.

 1. **Towards Lossless Token Pruning in Late-Interaction Retrieval Models**
    **Yuxuan Zong**, Benjamin Piwowarski